Variation of the field: Patterning with ordinaries and subordinaries

-Barry, paly, bendy
+Barry, paly, bendy, pily, chevronny

 When the field is patterned with an even number of horizontal (fesswise) stripes, this is described as barry e.g. of six or eight, usually of a colour and metal specified, e.g. barry of six argent and gules (this implies that the chiefmost piece is argent).
 With ten or more pieces, the field is described as barruly.

 A field with narrow piles throughout, issuing from either the dexter or sinister side of the shield, is barry pily.

 When the field is patterned with an even number of vertical stripes (pallets), the field is described as paly.

 When the field is patterned with a series of diagonal stripes (bendlets), running from top-left to bottom-right, the field is described as bendy.
 In the opposite fashion (top-right to bottom-left) it is bendy sinister (of skarpes, the diminutive in England of the bend sinister); of chevronels, chevronny.
 An unusual example of bendy is one in which a metal alternates with two colours.

 In modern practice the number of pieces is nearly always even.

 A shield of thirteen vertical stripes, alternating argent and gules, would not be paly of thirteen, argent and gules, but argent, six pallets gules.

 One unusual design is described in part as bendy of three though, as each third is again divided, the effect is of a six-part division.

 If no number of pieces is specified, it may be left up to the heraldic artist, but is still represented with an even number.

-An instance of a fess... paly Sable, Argent, Bleu celeste and Or occurs in the arms of the 158th Quartermaster Battalion of the United States Army, although this is atypical terminology and it could be argued that the fess should be blazoned as "per pale, in dexter per pale Sable and Argent, and in sinister per pale Bleu Celeste and Or".
+An instance of a fess... paly Sable, Argent, Bleu celeste and Or occurs in the arms of the 158th Quartermaster Battalion of the United States Army, although this is atypical terminology and it could be argued that the fess should be blazoned as per pale, in dexter per pale sable and argent, and in sinister per pale bleu celeste and or.

 In the modern arms of the Count of Schwarzburg, the quarters are divided by a cross bendy of three tinctures.

 When the shield is divided by lines both palewise and bendwise, with the pieces coloured alternately like a chess board, this is paly-bendy; if the diagonal lines are reversed, paly-bendy sinister.
 If horizontal rather than vertical lines are used, it is barry-bendy; and similarly, when reversed, barry-bendy sinister.

 A field which seems to be composed of a number of triangular pieces is barry bendy and bendy sinister.